 You now know some of the most common types of performance support, but why would you do that instead of building a course or training people?

-Glad you asked!
+I’m glad you asked!

-The Benefits Of Performance Support
+The Benefits of Performance Support

 The #1 benefit of performance support over other types of training is that it’s quick, direct, and easy to use.
 It’s a great way to increase employee productivity with less overhead while reducing errors and improving performance.